 Get a feel for the event by watching this video from our 2013 Business of Farming Conference.

-Choose from over 15 workshops and structured networking sessions on everything from risk management, farm business planning, marketing, and agritourism.
-The Business of Farming Conference offers resources for farmers to grow their businesses, marketing opportunities and networks.
-Visit our workshop schedule for a glimpse of what sessions we offered in 2015.
+Choose from over a dozen workshops and structured networking sessions on farm business planning, marketing, agritourism, food safety, social media, and more.
+The Business of Farming Conference offers resources for farmers to grow their businesses, market options, and networks.
+Visit our 2015 workshop schedule for an idea of the workshops we offered last year.

 Grower-Buyer Meetings – make business connections

 Meet with restaurant owners, chefs, distributors, and grocers to discuss your products and the possibility of a match between what you produce and what each buyer needs.
 Many farmers have made connections with participating buyers, and many more have gotten the conversation started!
 Learn more about the conference’s Grower-Buyer Meetings and how to prepare, including completing your Local Food Guide and Wholesale Local Food Guide listings.

 Experts from around the region are on hand to answer questions and provide one-on-one support and legal counsel.
 Areas of support include business planning, marketing, legal services, managing a farmers markets, and more.

 To make our conference more accessible to all farms in our region, ASAP has a limited number of partial scholarships available for farmers within the Appalachian Grown region.
 Partial scholarships cover 50% ($35) of the early bird conference registration fee.
 Scholarships will be awarded based on need and application responses.
 Click here to submit your application online or send by mail.
 Scholarships must be postmarked or electronically submitted before January 5 to be considered.